1 Legal and enforcement framework

 - genetic data;

-"[A]ny freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her."
+Any manifestation of express, unequivocal, free, specific and informed indication of the data subject's wishes by a statement or by a clear affirmative action, signifying agreement to the processing of personal data relating to the data subject.

 3.2 What other key terms are relevant in the data privacy context in your jurisdiction?